Skip to main contentArrow Right

 Identity verification

 Authentication confirms you’re the right user.
 Identity verification confirms you are a real person (and the right one).
 This is especially critical in healthcare, where patient access often involves uploading a driver’s license, passport, or performing a selfie liveness check.
-By integrating identity verification with services like Incode and Amazon Rekognition into authentication journeys, healthcare orgs can verify identities without pushing users to third-party sites or disrupting flow.

 Federated authentication

 Healthcare organizations often work with a network of external portals for suppliers, labs, payers, and even internal apps.
 Federated authentication allows these systems to trust a single identity provider, enabling secure and seamless access across platforms.
-This centralizes identity management, simplifies user experience, and improves visibility across all access points, which is key for governance and auditing.
+This centralizes identity management, simplifies UX, and improves visibility across all access points, which is key for governance and auditing.

 Fig: How OIDC federated authentication works

-Authorization: The second layer
+Authorization: The second layer of healthcare IAM

 Once the system confirms a user’s identity through secure authentication, the next step is determining what they’re allowed to access and under what conditions.
-That’s where authorization comes in.

 In healthcare, authorization governs how patients, providers, partners, and vendors interact with sensitive data.
 It defines the boundaries: who can access what, when, where, and how.
 As more users engage with systems across portals, apps, and third-party platforms, managing external access with precision is critical to minimizing risk and maintaining compliance.